Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Introduction

-Notice that the question of \emph{existence} can in principle be addressed via the reconstruction method.
+The question of \emph{existence} can in principle be addressed via the reconstruction method.
 For the $f$-class of modified gravity theories, one can, in principle, reconstruct the underlying form of $f$ starting from any given cosmological solution \cite{Nojiri:2009kx,Nojiri:2010wj,Nojiri:2010oco}.
 In particular, there have been works on realizing a $\Lambda$CDM-like cosmological solution within the framework of $f(R)$ gravity \cite{Dunsby:2010wg,He:2012rf,Choudhury:2019zod}, $f(\mathcal{G})$ gravity \cite{Myrzakulov:2010gt}, $f(R,\mathcal{G})$ and modified gauss-Bonnet gravity \cite{Elizalde:2010jx}, $f(Q)$ gravity \cite{Chakraborty:2025qlv} as well as in theories with nonminimal coupling between matter and geometry \cite{Ortiz-Banos:2021jgg,Kavya:2024bpj}.
-However, there is a caveat here.
-Modified gravity theories are usually required to satisfy certain criteria to avoid theoretical pathologies like the ghost instability or the tachyonic instability.
-Unless the underlying gravity Lagrangian can be reconstructed in a compact and simple functional form, it is hard to check whether the reconstructed theory actually remains healthy throughout the course of cosmic evolution.
-For example, in $f(R)$ gravity, the absence of ghost instability and tachyonic instability is usually ensured by the conditions $f'(R)>0\,f''(R)>0$\footnote{The tachyonic instability is also called Dolgov-Kawasaki instability} \cite{Sotiriou:2008rp,DeFelice:2010aj}.
-They are related respectively to the additional propagating scalar degree of freedom being unphysical, and the unbounded growth of perturbations around the GR limit.
-On the other hand, the generic $f(R)$ theory that reproduces a $\Lambda$CDM-like cosmological evolution does not have a compact functional form, but can only be expressed in terms of complicated hypergeometric functions.
-It is extremely difficult to assess whether such a generic hypergeometric $f(R)$ actually satisfies the conditions $f'(R)>0$ and $f''(R)>0$ throughout the cosmic evolution.
+The caveat here is that, unless the underlying gravity Lagrangian can be reconstructed in a compact and simple functional form, it is hard to examine whether the reconstructed theory actually remains, throughout the course of cosmic evolution, free from various theoretical pathologies that plague modified gravity theories.
+For example, the conditions $f'(R)>0$ and $f''(R)>0$ are imposed for the absence of ghost and tachyonic instabilities in $f(R)$ gravity \cite{Sotiriou:2008rp,DeFelice:2010aj}).
+The generic $f(R)$ theory that reproduces a $\Lambda$CDM-like cosmological evolution can only be expressed in terms of complicated hypergeometric functions \cite{Dunsby:2010wg,He:2012rf,Choudhury:2019zod}, and it is extremely difficult to assess whether they actually satisfy those conditions.